 Mohammad Araghiniknam (MA Biomedical Sciences student) was accepted to the Dr. William Scholl College of Podiatry doctoral program at Rosalind Franklin University for fall, 2019.
 The school is ranked number 5 in the nation for podiatry schools.

-Alyssa Baker (MA Biomedical Sciences ’18) has been accepted into Midwestern University School of Dentistry for fall, 2019.
+Alyssa Baker (MA Biomedical Sciences ’18) was accepted into Midwestern University School of Dentistry for fall, 2019.

-Rashaun Blanchard (MA Biomedical Sciences ’19) has been accepted into medical school at the University of Medicine and Health Sciences in St. Kitts.
+Rashaun Blanchard (MA Biomedical Sciences ’19) was accepted into medical school at the University of Medicine and Health Sciences in St. Kitts.
 He will begin his studies in September.

-Adrian Flores (BA Biology student) has been accepted into the University of Nebraska Medical Center PhD Program in Biomedical Sciences with full funding and a generous annual stipend.
+Adrian Flores (BA Biology '19) has been accepted into the University of Nebraska Medical Center PhD program in Biomedical Sciences and the University of Kentucky PhD program in Integrated Biomedical Sciences.
+Both offers contain full funding and a generous annual stipend.
+Adrian is a Roosevelt University McNair Scholar.

-Rachel Gray (BS Biology ’18) has been accepted into Ross University’s School of Veterinary Medicine for summer, 2019.
+Rachel Gray (BS Biology ’18) was accepted into Ross University’s School of Veterinary Medicine for summer, 2019.

 Crystal Nguyen (BS Biochemistry '16) earned her MS in Pathology Assistant from the Rosalind Franklin University of Medicine and Health and has accepted a position in Los Angeles as a pathology assistant.